 A Recipe for Writing a Measurable Goal

-I’m talking here about how measurable a goal is, and not what the measure of the goal is.
+What we’re exploring here is how measurable a goal is, and not what the measure of the goal is.
 There’s a difference.
-If a goal is not measurable, it means you won’t be able to find a meaningful measure – or any measure – for it.
-And if a goal is measurable, you still need to take care in how you design the measure for it.
+If a goal is not measurable, it means we won’t be able to find a meaningful measure for it, or perhaps no measure at all.
+And if a goal is measurable, we still need to take care in how we design the measure for it.

 What does ‘measurable’ mean?

-It basically means that we’re able to measure it.
+If a goal or objective is measurable, it means that we’re able to easily find a way to measure it.
 We’re able to measure a goal when we:

-Start with these 3 tests of the measurability of your goals.
-They’ll help you find out which goals need to be rewritten to be able to measure them meaningfully.
+There are a few tests of the measurability of any goal.
+These tests help us find out which goals need to be rewritten to be able to measure them meaningfully.
+Three of these tests of measurability are whether:

 Unlike the approach too many people take, rushing straight to the measures, the best way to find good measures or KPIs is to first start with goals that are measurable.
 A measure is evidence of something, and to be sure the evidence is useful, that ‘something’ needs to be clearly articulated first.

-There are common problems with how people write goals, that make those goals immeasurable.
+There are common problems that make goals immeasurable.

-The problems with how people write goals get in the way of those three parts of measurability, listed above.
-Many goals are written in a way that people just don’t understand.
-Or they don’t share the same understanding of them.
+- We end up with goals written in a way that people just don’t understand, or don’t share the same understanding of them.
 Weasel words are usually the culprit here.

-And many goals aren’t really focused on making a difference; they’re focused on doing stuff.
+- We end up with goals that aren’t focused on making a difference, but instead focused on doing stuff.
 They’re simply actions or milestones.

-The solution is not to use a trivial framework like S.M.A.R.T.
+The solution is not to use a framework like S.M.A.R.T.

 Consider how these examples follow this recipe for writing a measurable goal:

 Of course, goals can be a bit more complex than these.
 But I don’t think they need to be.
-Particularly if your goals are not measurable, you need to go back to basics first.
+Particularly if your goals are not measurable, it will help immensely to go back to basics, first.

 Why do we have the ‘immeasurable goal’ problem in the first place?

 It’s endemic, the incidence of goals that are not measurable.
-I’m flabbergasted by the overwhelming proportion of organisations that have immeasurable goals and consequently very poor measures.
-The main reasons that I see are these:
+I’m flabbergasted by the overwhelming proportion of organisations that have immeasurable goals and, consequently, very poor measures.
+And I hope the irony hasn’t escaped you, either, that if a goal isn’t measurable (not specific and clear), then we can’t ever objectively and convincingly know if it’s being achieved or not.
+Why set a goal we can’t know we’ve achieved?

-• Leaders aren’t doing enough deep strategic thinking, about what goals really matter, what changes are really needed.
-They’re just jumping through a series of strategic planning hoops.
+- Leaders aren’t doing enough deep strategic thinking, about what goals really matter, what changes are really needed.
+They’re merely jumping through a series of strategic planning hoops.

-• Organisations have forgotten that an ounce of planning is worth a pound of prevention.
+- Organisations have forgotten that an ounce of planning is worth a pound of rework.
 Everyone rushes through the goal setting process, because “OMG we’re so busy!”
 We need slower thinking if we’re going to avoid trivial goals that waste everyone’s time and energy.

-So we must now do the rework on our poorly articulated goals.
-We need to rewrite them, to make them clearer and more specific and measurable.
+Many of us, therefore, have to do the rework on our poorly articulated goals.
+We need to rewrite them, to make them clear and specific and measurable.
 How else can they be achieved?

 The formula for a measurable goal is: noun + linking verb + adjective phrase or adverb phrase.